vitkolos/notes-ipp/semestr2/advanced-english/English.md

 - undermine – reduce credibility, weaken the foundation
 - testify – give evidence (witnesses testify)
 - chronic
-- dispense
+- disperse
 - transient – temporary (move quickly away)
 - severe – serious (illness, wound), harsh (weather), strict (upbringing)
 - jeopardize – to endanger, put in danger
 - hazard – a risk, danger; to hazard a guess
 - conflate – to join together two disparate ideas as one, to confuse (mix up)
 - recur
-- specious argument
+- specious argument – zavádějící/klamný argument
-- exacerbate
+- exacerbate – zhoršit, ztížit, popudit, rozhořčit
 - hw: say it's good/bad, make some notes (about the article), add more arguments (for or against) + maths homework, 27–30 triangles (in the book)
 	- it's a bad idea
 	- it runs the risk of a backlash